 Bipolar fits are either manic or depressive.
 Marijuana could calm a manic fit, but not without great health risks.
 The drug would worsen a depressive episode and could even cause an one.

 People affected by bipolar often experience both types of fits without warning.
+Some potential causes of such fits are still unknown, though.
 Choosing to treat bipolar disorder with marijuana is a gamble.
 And it’s a gamble with a price.
 Everyone’s body reacts to substances differently.
 The body can react to the same substance differently at different times, too.
 A person having a manic day who tries marijuana and sees benefit cannot count on continued benefit.
 Plus, using weed could trigger or increase the risk of developing a dangerous substance addiction.

 Don’t risk it.
 Choose to treat bipolar disorder with the help of your doctor, not by self-medicating with marijuana.